Descents of $\lambda$-unimodal cycles in a character formula: Necklaces and cyclic permutations

 \begin{remark} It is a nontrivial fact that any choice of $0= e_0\leq e_1\leq \cdots \leq e_{2k} = n$ will result in a primitive word (or a 2-periodic word) and thus lies in $N_\lambda$.
-The proof of this remark is omitted from the proof above, but can follow from contradiction (using several cases). \end{remark}
+The proof of this remark is omitted from the proof above, but follows from a case-by-case analysis. \end{remark}

 The next theorem describes the relationship between the number of odd letters in an element of $N_\lambda$ and the number of descents of its image under $\PPat_\lambda$.
 This will prove useful when we rewrite the sum in Theorem \ref{thm:main} as a sum over necklaces.